 The Office of the Public Record Administrator requires that official public records meet minimum retention requirements prior to destruction, per the Disposition of Public Records Policy.
-If you have the official “record copy“, then you’ll need to determine how long you are required to keep a particular type of record by looking it up in the following state retention schedules:
+If you have the official “record copy“, then you’ll need to determine how long you are required to keep a particular type of record by looking it up in the following state general retention schedules.

 PLEASE READ THE FOLLOWING: